 Hello, friends!
-We're Billy and Jessica, and we're a husband-and-wife team living happily in Minnetonka, Minnesota.
-By day, we’re hard at work at our full-time jobs—by night, we’re hard at work baking up British treats that bring us back to our memories with Nana during our travels to England.
+We're Billy and Jessica.
+We're a husband-and-wife team living happily in Minnetonka, Minnesota.
+By day, we’re at our full-time jobs—and by night, we’re baking up British treats that bring us back to memories with Nana during our travels to England.

 Whenever we’d visit England, we’d have the most delicious ones in rural village tearooms, filled with various dried fruits and regionally loved flavors.
 They had three distinct features much different from their American counterparts: (1) they were round, (2) just slightly sweet, and (3) often without icing—if there was icing, it was to enhance the scone, not mask it.